Philanthropic Financial Planning

 F. Legacy planning: Your giving journey doesn’t end with you.
 Incorporate philanthropy into your estate planning to ensure your generosity lives on.
 Whether setting up trusts or including charitable bequests in your will, leave a lasting legacy that reflects your values.

 G. Impact measurement: Track the outcomes of your donations and assess the social impact.
 Adjust your strategy as needed to ensure your giving continues to create meaningful change.
+By considering these components, you can weave together your financial goals with your desire to make a difference, creating a philanthropic plan that’s as unique as you are.

 Strategies for Effective Philanthropic Financial Planning